 Routine practice of gentle inversion fosters a meditative sensory awareness, that can become a reflective and transformative process for the body, mind and spirit.

-Gentle inversion products in years past have gone by other names—slant boards, incline boards, therapeutic back boards, inversion bench, inversion board, and more.
+Gentle inversion products in years past have gone by other names—slant board, inversion slant board, incliner, incline board, therapeutic back board, inversion bench, inversion board, and inversion table.
+So many names!

-If you've one from the past, you might have found the getting on and off, a bit unsettling or hard on the stomach muscles.
+If you've used inversion products from years' past, you might have found the getting on and off, a bit unsettling or hard on the abdominal muscles.

-The design of Lull allows one to easily use, as it works along with your body's own center of gravity to slowly and safely recline, and to control the degree of angle, and to slowly and safely return to its starting horizontal position following an incline session.
+The design allows you to use your body's own center of gravity to slowly and safely recline, to control the degree of angle, and to slowly and safely return to a sit with its starting horizontal position.